 In section 35, the bill clarifies the parole process, emphasizing that parole is not guaranteed and must be initiated by the parole board.
-It outlines conditions for denying parole, including the requirement for an interview unless a low probability of parole is determined.
-The bill also allows psychological evaluations for parole decisions to be conducted by the same individual who provided therapeutic treatment and introduces provisions for medical parole for prisoners deemed medically frail.
-Furthermore, it mandates that when the parole board denies a prisoner's release, they must provide a written explanation and, if applicable, recommendations for corrective actions.
-The bill defines key terms relevant to the parole process, including "medically frail," to ensure that health considerations are taken into account for prisoners who may pose minimal threats to society.
+It outlines conditions for waiving interviews for parole and specifies factors the board must consider in their decisions.
+The bill introduces provisions for medical parole for prisoners deemed medically frail, detailing the requirements for such parole.
+It also mandates that when the parole board denies a prisoner's release, they must provide a written explanation and recommendations for corrective actions.
+Key terms related to the parole process, such as "medically frail," are defined to ensure that health considerations are taken into account for individuals who may pose a minimal threat to society.

 Statutes affected: